django-cms/django-cms/docs/how_to/toolbar.rst

 *********************************

-In order to interact with the toolbar API, you need to create a :class:`~cms.toolbar_base.CMSToolbar` in your own code, and register it.
+In order to interact with the toolbar API, you need to create a :class:`~cms.toolbar_base.CMSToolbar` sub-class in your own code, and register it.

-These classes should be created in your application's ``cms_toolbars.py`` file, where they will be discovered automatically when the Django runserver starts.
+This class should be created in your application's ``cms_toolbars.py`` file, where it will be discovered automatically when the Django runserver starts.

 You can also use the :setting:`CMS_TOOLBARS` to control which toolbar classes are loaded.